This blog post is sponsored by the Robert Wood Johnson Foundation. As always all opinions are my own.

 The importance of what kids drink from ages 0-5

 Research shows that what children drink from birth through ages 5 has a big impact on their health.
 Both now and for years to come.
-Healthy patterns in early childhood can prevent future health issues like dental cavities or diet-related diseases like obesity and type 2 diabetes.
+Healthy patterns that include healthy drinks for kids, particularly in early childhood, can prevent future health issues like dental cavities or diet-related diseases like obesity and type 2 diabetes.

 What follows is data gathered from credible research from the aforementioned organizations.
 As always, consult with your healthcare provider about your child’s individual needs (specific diets, allergies, intolerances, etc.)